harpreet1025/asyncio/README.md

 Examples in asyncio

-1. Fast scraping in python with asyncio.
+1. Fast scraping in python with asyncio using aiohttp library.